Learn how to install your Ring Retrofit Alarm Kit.

 This device is designed to operate in a particular region and is not intended to be used or distributed outside of that region.

-We suggest that before you begin installing the Retrofit Alarm Kit, you take a few moments to review these alarm panel basics and indentify the layout of your own wired alarm panel.
+We suggest that before you begin installing the Retrofit Alarm Kit, you take a few moments to review these alarm panel basics and identify the layout of your own wired alarm panel.

 You should also know the following:

 Ring Alarm Required.
-You need to have a Ring Alarm Base Station set up at your location before you begin to add the Retrofit Alarm Kit and connect it to your wired contact sensor zones.
-If you purchased your Retrofit Alarm Kit as a bundle, first set up the Ring Alarm Base Station before starting this installation.
+You need to have a Ring Alarm or Alarm Pro Base Station set up at your location before you begin to add the Retrofit Alarm Kit and connect it to your wired contact sensor zones.
+If you purchased your Retrofit Alarm Kit as a bundle, first set up the Ring Alarm or Alarm Pro Base Station before starting this installation.

-Note: Your Ring Alarm Base Station will need to be connected to the internet via wifi or ethernet, and cannot be on cellular backup during the Retrofit Alarm Kit installation.
+Note: Your Ring Alarm or Alarm Pro Base Station will need to be connected to the internet via wifi or ethernet, and cannot be on cellular backup during the Retrofit Alarm Kit installation.

 Compatibility.
 To see if the Ring Retrofit Alarm Kit will work with the contact sensor zones wired to your alarm panel, you’ll need to verify the resistance on your zones.
 Check your alarm panel and documentation to confirm compatibility.